keenhenry/keenhenry.github.io/_posts/2022-09-09-words-for-myself.md

 Things I want to keep reminding myself:

+- Do what you like, like what you do, it is a good life.
-- Patience is a virtue
+- Patience is a virtue.
-- See the essence, not the appearance
+- See the essence, not the appearance.